 Each Spring, Barbers Hill ISD provides all juniors the opportunity to take the SAT college readiness exam on campus for free during the SAT School Day.
-Contact the high school Academic Dean of Testing, Alyssa Albus, for more information.
+Contact the high school Academic Dean of Testing for more information.

 The TSI Assessment (TSIA) is part of the Texas Success Initiative enacted by the Texas State Legislature and designed to determine a student’s readiness for college-level coursework in the general areas of reading, writing, and mathematics.

 The TSIA, or one of its exemptions, has been required of Texas students entering a Texas college or university for nearly ten years.
 The TSIA is administered through the College Board’s Accuplacer digital platform.
 Universities, community colleges, school districts and high school campuses can request to administer the TSIA to students.

 Students scoring at or above the cut scores are considered “college ready” and eligible to enroll in any entry level college course (for example, English composition, history, government, or college algebra).
 Some college level courses require passing scores in more than one area.